puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 - User experience:
   This brings new capabilities that it is assumed are easier to use than the alternatives.
-At the same time, heredoc is inherently somehwat complex to grasp at fist site.
+At the same time, heredoc is inherently somehwat complex to grasp at fist sight.

 - Portability:
   Implementation is aware of things like different line endings.

 - Documentation:
-  The documentation impact is local; simply a new feature.
+  The documentation impact is local; simply a new language feature.

 - Spin-offs/Future work:
   A real plugin system for puppet extensions would be beneficial for adding syntax checkers instead of relying on functions.

+- Other tools
+  This has impact on both puppet lint and Geppetto as they need to be able to lex and make sense of puppet heredoc.